linux4sam/egt/docs/src/topics.md

 -# Attach a file descriptor to the EGT event loop.
 -# Using an egt::PeriodicTimer to run the third party library.
--# Instead of using egt::Application::run(), implement your own loop.
+-# Instead of using egt::v1::Application::run(), implement your own loop.
 -# Spawn separate threads and use egt::asio::post() and egt::asio::dispatch().

 @subsection topics_thirdparty_fd Attach a file descriptor to the EGT event loop